27 accredited programs. Compare programs, get details, and request info.

 This hybrid 155-hour EMT course meets the National Education Standards, providing students with the necessary skills and classroom knowledge to succeed as emergency medical technicians.
 Students participate in online self-learning, practical sessions, and skills testing throughout the course.
 They will have access to state-of-the-art simulation training manikins and upon completion, students can sit for the National Registry Emergency Medical Technician certification exam.

-Explore related first responder training programs available in West Virginia
+Explore other first responder training programs available in West Virginia.

 EMT training in West Virginia combines classroom instruction with hands-on practical experience.
 Programs cover an emergency medical technician (emt) is a frontline responder trained to provide basic emergency care, including cpr, bleeding control, airway management, and patient assessment. emts are vital in stabilizing patients and transporting them to medical facilities.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.